fp7mplane/demo-infra/contentpopularity/README.md

 The Python code for the supervisor is the one provided in the mPlane protocol RI repository, i.e., **scripts/mpsup**.

-It receives the requests from the reasoner and forwards them to the repository and analysis module component.
+It receives the requests from the Reasoner and forwards them to the repository and analysis module component.

 ## Repository and Analysis Module